WXJB

-WXJB (99.9 FM) is a commercial radio station licensed to Homosassa, Florida and serving the Nature Coast.
-It airs a news-talk radio format and is owned and operated by Hernando Broadcasting Company, Inc. The broadcast license is held by George S. Flinn, Jr. The studios and offices are on West Fort Dade Avenue in Brooksville.
+WXJB (99.9 FM) is a commercial radio station licensed to Homosassa, Florida, United States, and serving the Nature Coast.
+It airs a talk format and is owned and operated by Hernando Broadcasting Company, Inc. The broadcast license is held by George S. Flinn, Jr. The studios and offices are on West Fort Dade Avenue in Brooksville.

-WXJB is a Class C3 FM station.
-It has an effective radiated power (ERP) of 9,800 watts.
-The transmitter tower is off Ponce DeLeon Boulevard (U.S. Route 98) in Sugarmill Woods, Florida.
+The transmitter is off Ponce DeLeon Boulevard (U.S. Route 98) in Sugarmill Woods, Florida.